lamng3/tiny-grpo/README.md

 # tiny-grpo
 A minimal, hackable implementation of Group Relative Policy Optimization (GRPO).

-**Goal**: Provide a working toy implementation of GRPO for training a local `llama-3.2-3b` model using reinforcement learning.
-The focus is on understanding the GRPO algorithm and running everything locally on a single RTX A6000 node on RunPod.
+**Goal**: Provide a working implementation of GRPO for training a local `llama-3.2-3b` model using RL.
+Focus on understanding GRPO algorithm and running everything locally on a single RTX A6000 node on RunPod.

 This project is inspired by and builds upon [open-thought/tiny-grpo](https://github.com/open-thought/tiny-grpo).